Help! Why Am I Only Attracted To Fictional Characters?

 @katykatmu I have no words for this. #simp #anime #husbandos #weeb #fictionalcharacters #mha #bnha #aot #leviackerman #aizawa #crush #icedcoffee ♬ Attracted to fIcTiOnaL MeN - katykatmu

-Some of us fantasise about Mr Darcy emerging from our swimming pools in his wet blouse.
+Some of us fantasise about Mr Darcy emerging from our swimming pool in his wet blouse.
 Some felt a weird sensation when they saw Simba age up for the first time.
 Others dream about getting into 'fights' with Shego from Kim Possible.
-(Check, check and check).
-And while TikTok admits to some objectively questionable additions in our crush line-up — including Venom, Manny (the mammoth from Ice Age), and Lightning McQueen, the red vehicle from Disney's Cars — it's safe to say that our attraction to fictitious characters is understandable, and almost universal.
+(Check, check and check.)
+And while TikTokers admit to some objectively questionable additions to our crush lineup — including Venom, Manny the mammoth from Ice Age, and Lightning McQueen, the red vehicle from Disney's Cars — it's safe to say that our attraction to fictitious characters is understandable and almost universal.

 Clinical sexologist and psychosexual therapist Chloe Scotney explains that there are many reasons why some of us might feel more attracted to a fictional character over real-life individuals, especially when it comes to literature.
 "A lot of the time, characters are developed to showcase the most interesting and charismatic elements of human nature — things that we just don't tend to encounter when mixing with people in real life.